mahmoud/sedimental/entries/simple_statistics_for_systems.md

 Moment-based measures are not *robust*.
 Non-robust statistics
 simultaneously:

-* Bend to skew by outliers, but also
+* Bend to skew by outliers
 * Dilute the meaning of those outliers

 An outlier is any data point that is distant from the rest of the